CDL Statement of Compliance

 Internal activities include: commercial operations; project management; HR; finance; compliance with legal, regulatory and contractual obligations.

-In order to maintain services and activities CDL is reliant on the supply of products and services from: BT, Worldpay, Dell, HP, utilities suppliers, Microsoft, Oracle, Red Hat, and others.
+In order to maintain services and activities CDL is reliant on the supply of products and services from: BT, Microsoft, Oracle, Red Hat, Dell, HP, Worldpay, utilities suppliers, Amazon Web Services, and others.

-Policies Relating to Modern Slavery Within CDLIn accordance with our Corporate Responsibility Policy, and to meet our wider objective to respect the rights of staff and others in the local and wider community, CDL is committed to ensuring that we do not knowingly exploit or benefit from the unlawful treatment of others.
+Policies Relating to Modern Slavery Within CDLIn accordance with our Corporate Responsibility, Anti-Bribery and Corruption, and Modern Slavery Policies, and to meet our wider objective to respect the rights of staff and others in the local and wider community, CDL is committed to ensuring that we do not knowingly exploit or benefit from the unlawful treatment of others.

 We do not use, or tolerate others' use of, forced labour or human trafficking practices, including the exploitation of children.
 We will never knowingly do business with customers, suppliers or other business partners who violate these policies.

-CDL recognises that modern slavery is a complex supply chain issue, and we must work in partnership with our customers, suppliers and other organisations to help develop long-term solutions to this issue.
+CDL recognises that modern slavery is a complex supply chain issue; we must work in partnership with our customers, suppliers and other organisations to help develop long-term solutions to this issue.

 CDL will conduct a periodic review of the policies and procedures implemented by our significant suppliers that ensure their compliance with the Modern Slavery Act 2015, and update this statement annually.

-We apply our employment practices in line with, and in certain aspects exceeding, the requirements of UK and European legislation, to ensure that all employees are properly entitled to work in the UK.
+We apply our employment practices in line with, and in certain aspects exceeding, the requirements of UK legislation, to ensure that all employees are properly entitled to work in the UK.

 We actively support employee engagement, representation, dialogue and the ability of employees to raise potential concerns or grievances.